ryangreay/EduAnalytics/README.md

 - "Which schools in Los Angeles Unified have the highest proficiency?"
 - "Show ELA trends for socioeconomically disadvantaged students over the last 3 years"
 - "What percentage of grade 8 students met or exceeded standards in Math?"
+- "What is the proficiency band breakdown for for ELA in the latest year at El Dorado County?"

 ### How It Works

 1. **User asks a question** in natural language
-2. **Agent analyzes** the question and determines what tools to use
+2. **Agent analyzes** the question and determines what tools to use.
+One of the most important aspects of this project is providing a well worded and structured system prompt to highlight most important aspects like how to query the data, build charts, and do embedding lookups.
+This involves including lots of SQL examples and structured text with emojis, CAPS, and bulleted lists.
 3. **Entity lookup** (if needed): Searches Pinecone for proper nouns like "Los Angeles Unified" or "Hispanic students"
 4. **Schema inspection**: Gets table structures using `sql_db_schema`
 5. **SQL generation**: Creates appropriate SELECT query
 6. **Query execution**: Runs the query and returns results
-7. **Response**: Formats and presents the answer with visualizations
+7. **Response**: Formats and presents the answer with visualizations by requesting structured JSON chart output and chart type recommendation, then building with plotly.

 ### Agent Tools